plx-pdg/plx/README.md

 > [!WARNING]
 > The open editor feature is currently unstable, using a terminal based editor causes problems, valid $EDITOR is one of `code`, `idea` and `codium`

+> [!IMPORTANT]
+> Only C and C++ exercises are valid for now, java and other languages support is comming soon™

 ```bash
 git clone git@github.com:plx-pdg/plx.git